 Artists connect with regional communities to explore resilience in the face of social and environmental change.

-A new collaboration between the University of Melbourne Regional Arts Collaboration (UoM RAC) in partnership with the Shepparton Art Museum aims to link artistic practice with university research connected to the themes of nature, environment and place.
+A collaboration between the University of Melbourne Regional Arts Collaboration (UoM RAC) in partnership with the Shepparton Art Museum aims to link artistic practice with university research connected to the themes of nature, environment and place.
 The project is an initiative of the Melbourne Sustainable Society Institute (MSSI); the School of Geography Artist in Residence Program; the Faculty of Veterinary and Agricultural Sciences Dookie Campus; and the Ian Potter Museum.

 Fayen d’Evie and Katie West of the Museum Incognita are the 2018 designated artists-in-residence.
 The programme will bring together local community knowledge, research on nature, environment and place, and the artistic practices of these two leading contemporary artists.